 What is Chapter 7 Bankruptcy?

 Dallas Chapter 7 Bankruptcy Lawyer

-She said Chapter 7 bankruptcy can free clients from leases on which they are upside down, or help dispel business-related debt from a closed or failed venture.
+Chapter 7 bankruptcy can free clients from leases on which they are upside down, or help dispel business-related debt from a closed or failed venture.
 These clients must meet certain income criteria to be eligible for Chapter 7.